hericlesfsr/it-automation-scripts/README.md

 📖 **How to Use**

-1. Copy the desired Python scripts (.py) and Batch files (.bat) to a local folder.
+1. Clone the repository: ```bash git clone [https://github.com/hericlesfsr/it-automation-scripts.git](https://github.com/hericlesfsr/it-automation-scripts.git)
-2. For the **Currency Monitor** and **Web Monitor**, ensure you install the dependency: ```bash pip install requests
+2. Install Dependencies: pip install requests
-3. Run the corresponding .bat file to execute the automation with one click.
+3. Execution: Standard tools: Double-click the corresponding `.bat` file. // System Cleaner (Important): To allow the script to access protected system folders, right-click `run_cleanup.bat` and select "Run as Administrator".

 🎯 **Purpose**

 These scripts were created for learning, practice, and portfolio purposes, simulating real-world IT Support and Infrastructure automation tasks.